Miron-Silviu/interactive-rating/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Navigate through all pages
-- Select and live view each project
+- Select and submit a number rating
-- Complete the form and send the message
+- See the "Thank you" card state after submitting a rating